 There are many forms of e-signatures and each have specific utilizations and formatting requirements.
 The s-signature is a great e signature method that can be utilized by many people.

 The ease of use and convenience of the signature type allows for businesses and attorneys to waste less precious time and energy printing, signing, and scanning documents, and more time to focus on their clients.

 If you need legal assistance, we suggest you look for lawyers that readily utilize new technology to eliminate inefficiencies.
 Traditionally, you pay lawyers by the hour and benefit from time-consuming, antiquated technology.

 JUSTLAW has over 300 highly trained and licensed attorneys that can ensure that your legal documents are as they should be.
 JUSTLAW saves you time, effort, and money.
 Leave the guesswork out of your legal needs and allow a JUSTLAW attorney to help you through complex paperwork.
 A good lawyer will navigate the different signature requirements for different documents and ensure that they are done correctly to reduce inefficiencies in having to refile for something that was done incorrectly the first time.

-The utilization of e-signatures is just one way in which a lawyer is able to save time and facilitate a smoother experience for their clients.
+The emergence of e-signatures is just one way new technology permits a lawyer to save time and facilitate a smoother experience for their clients.
 With a smart legal team on your side, you can avoid the legal headaches surrounding what type of signature to use and focus your precious time on business.